rozbb/draft-waict-transparency/draft-waict-transparency.md

 {
     "version": 1,
     "site": $site_origin,
-    "logs": [
+    "logs": [...]
-        {
-            "log_provider": $log_provider,
-            "revision": $revision
-        },
-        ...
-    ]
 }
 ```
-where `$site_origin` is the origin of the enrolling Site, serialized as in [RFC 6454, section 6.1](https://www.rfc-editor.org/rfc/rfc6454.html#section-6.1) (i.e., `scheme://domain:port` form), and each `$log_provider` is a domain of a Log Provider, with syntax conforming to [RFC 1035](https://www.rfc-editor.org/rfc/rfc1035#section-2.3.1), and each `$revision` is an 8-byte bytestring, encoded in base64.
-The Enrollment Server interprets each entry in `logs` as the Log defined by `($log_provider, $site_origin, $revision)`.
-To unenroll from transparency, the Site simply leaves `logs` empty.
+where `$site_origin` is the origin of the enrolling Site, serialized as in [RFC 6454, section 6.1](https://www.rfc-editor.org/rfc/rfc6454.html#section-6.1) (i.e., `scheme://domain:port` form), and each entry of `logs` is a string containing a URL.
+Each URL MUST be of the form `$domain/waict-v1/$rest` where `$domain` is a domain conforming to [RFC 1035](https://www.rfc-editor.org/rfc/rfc1035#section-2.3.1), and `$rest` is the rest of the path.
+To unenroll from transparency, the Site simply leaves `logs` empty in its request.
 The JSON object MAY contain additonal fields, whose interpretation is left to the Enrollment Server implementation.
+All such additional fields MUST have a key which starts with "x-".

 If the request is well-formed, the Enrollment Server responds with a _challenge_ string.
 This string MUST have at least 128 bits of entropy, MUST NOT contain any characters outside the base64url alphabet, and MUST NOT include the base64 padding character ("=").
 ```